Offbeat Safaris: Meru

 Full of energy from our legendary sighting, we wanted more hands on discovery so we set out on walking safari.
 Elephants, bush bucks, go-away birds, and scorpions, all made an appearance but the most exciting was by far the bush baby!
 This primitive primate is rarely seen without night-vision goggles and this odd little cutie was out for us in plain sight!

-On our final morning we arrived at the park’s premier event….the Meru Rhino Sanctuary!
+On our last morning we arrived at the park’s premier event….the Meru Rhino Sanctuary!
 Poaching is a serious problem in Africa so the the Kenya Wildlife Service has created large protected areas for these 67 rhinos to roam safely.
 To even see an endangered rhino chewing grass is exciting but we were lucky enough to catch the most incredible father-son moment.
 Watch this elder rhino school his young on how to use the horn to defend himself and territory.

 From unexpected meals to fishing to pool-time, we love that Offbeat Safaris is about so much more than game drives.
 The remote and intimate nature of camp combined with a staff that is devoted a delightful stay, make this safari camp and park teeming with animals Kenya’s best kept secret.